AlaskaAirlines/auro-banner/demo/demo.md

 ### Alternating placements

-The `<auro-banner>` can showcase important benefits or features of a product and still create some visual interest by using the `flipped` property.
+The `<auro-banner>` custom element can showcase important benefits or features of a product and still create some visual interest by using the `flipped` property.

 <div class="exampleWrapper">
   <auro-banner